1. New Jersey

 North Dakota’s wide-open spaces are feeling even more empty these days.

-While almost 60% of those who left did so for better job prospects, North Dakota’s unemployment rate is extremely low at just 2.4%.
+While more than 56% of those who left did so for better job prospects, North Dakota’s unemployment rate was the ninth lowest in the country as of November 2020.
 It seems finding a job isn’t hard; it just might not be a job you want.

 Modern_rabbit on Reddit says the laid-back atmosphere can come as a “culture shock” to newcomers, highlighting a “lack of public transportation, lack of style, lack of flavor, lack of air pollution (and) lack of seafood.”

 Outbound moves: 56.6%

 This state has plenty to be proud of — the Mayflower, Boston Tea Party, Harvard — but it can’t brag about its affordability.

 People pay a premium to reside in Massachusetts, ranking sixth out of 52 regions on MERIC’s cost of living index.

 UebuNogami on Reddit offered one explanation for why Boston in particular is so expensive.